Nitin-Sagar-B/flowscope/README.md

 ## 🙏 Acknowledgements

-This project was developed as part of a research initiative at BVRIT Hyderabad College of Engineering for Women.
+This project was developed as part of a research initiative at BVRIT, Narsapur.
 Special thanks to our mentors and colleagues for their support and guidance.

 ---